guyonggu/guyonggu.github.io/python/notes_for_learning_python/2_Types-and-Operations.md

 The effect of `L.append(X)`  is similar to `L+[X]`, but while the former changes L  in place, the latter makes a new list.

-In Python 3.X, this has changed: magnitude comparison of mixed types raises an exception instead of falling back on the fixed cross-type ordering.

 L.sort() vs. sorted
 built-in tools: reversed